-Projected operating expenses are based on PTC's goal to contain annual operations and maintenance cost growth to 3% in 2026, 2.5% in 2027, and 2% annually thereafter.
+Projected operating expenses are based on PTC's goal to contain annual operations and maintenance cost growth.
+Based on the increasing costs of labor and materials and the persistence of inflation in the economy, the Commission has increased its assumptions for operating expense growth to 3% for 2027 and thereafter.
 In addition to operating the Turnpike, these expenses include pension contributions as required by the State Employees Retirement System, funding OPEB obligations and funding the Pennsylvania State Police as it operates on the System.